nytud/HuSST/README.md

 ## Data

 The files are in the 'data' folder.
-The dataset contains 11 683 sentence.
-Each sentence is annotated for its sentiment on a three point scale.
+The dataset contains 11 683 sentences.
+Each sentence is annotated for its sentiment on a three-point scale.

 The train, validation and test sets contain 9 347, 1 168 and 1 168 sentences, respectively.
 The test set is distributed without the labels; to evaluate your model please contact us (ligeti-nagy.noemi@nytud.hu) or visit [HuLU's website](hulu.nlp.nytud.hu) for an automatic evaluation (under construction).
 The metric of the evaluation is accuracy.